This week, we heard an all-too familiar story of inconsistent quality, from an acquaintance in the accessories business.

-What's our point in relaying these stories?
+What's our point in relating these stories?
 These are the lessons:

-Whether you use a reputable sourcing agent, or go direct, choose a trustworthy partner who can provide options when things go wrong.
-This will prove to be more valuable than low price in the long run.
+Whether you use a sourcing agent, or work directly with a factory, things go wrong.
+A trustworthy partner who can provide options will be more valuable than low price in the long run.

-Ask a prospective sourcing and manufacturing partner how they have solved quality challenges that have come up, and what systems they have in place to avoid them in the fist place.
+Ask prospective sourcing and manufacturing partners how they solve quality challenges, and what systems they have in place to avoid them in the first place.

 It's time for you to weigh in.
-What was the worst sourcing or manufacturing quality problem you ever experienced?
-How was it solved?
+Have you ever experienced unexpected sourcing or manufacturing quality problems?
+How were they solved?